 1. The Capitoline She-Wolf

-Legend has it that this she-wolf found in the waters of the Tiber, near the Palatine Hill, the twins Romulus and Remus whom she nursed and nursed as if they were her own children.
+Legend has it that this she-wolf found the twins Romulus and Remus in the waters of the Tiber, near the Palatine Hill, and nursed them as if they were her own children.
 Both would later be the founders of the city, although many theories claim that this myth is just an invention of the Romans to wrap the birth of the imperial city in epic glory.

-The statue of the "Capitoline She-wolf" dates back to the 11th or 12th century and is made of bronze.
+The statue of the "Capitoline She-wolf" dates from the eleventh or twelfth centuries and is made of bronze.
 It is believed to be a copy of an Etruscan statue that had a sacred role in Ancient Rome.
-The two small figures of Romulus and Remus accompanying "Luperca", on the other hand, were added to the ensemble later towards the end of the 15th century.
+The two small figures of Romulus and Remus that accompany "Luperca", instead, were added to the ensemble later towards the end of the 15th century.

 As a curiosity, in Piazza del Campidoglio (from whose belvedere there is one of the best views of Rome) there is a replica of the Capitoline She-Wolf that also attracts many eyes.
 Do not forget to take a picture!

 During the time of the Roman Empire, equestrian statues were very numerous in the city but what makes the statue of Marcus Aurelius special is that it is the only equestrian statue of Antiquity that survived the Middle Ages.
 During this period most of these works of art were melted down to mint coins with their bronze.